Welcome to the Home Page:

 The Pocasset Tribe is true to its Eastern Culture and maintains a Pokanoket Nations Drum shared by the Affiliated Tribes of New England Indians in which we use the traditional Algonquin language, The Eastern Medicine Singers headed by Council Chief Daryl Black Eagle Jamieson.
 Our tribe stays true to our way of hunting, fishing and organizing the people to keep our traditions.
 We still maintain our ‘Original Sovereignty’ and we are members of ‘The Alliance of Colonial Era Tribes’ and ‘The Affiliated Tribes of New England Indians’, which promotes unity and collaboration with our fellow tribes.

-We claim all Sacred Sites and Artifacts in conjunction with the Pokanoket Nation as our ancestral lands and possessions.
+We claim all Sacred Sites and Artifacts of the Pocasset Wampanoag Tribe of the Pokanoket Nation as our ancestral lands and possessions.

-THE ROYAL TRIBAL COUNCIL OF CHIEFS & FAMILY’S DESCENDANCY FROM THE OFFICIAL ‘EARLE REPORT of 1865’
+THE ROYAL COUNCIL OF CHIEFS & CLAN FAMILY’S DESCEND FROM THE OFFICIAL ‘EARLE REPORT of 1865’

-Chairman George Spring Buffalo (Wompsikuk Clan) Eagle – Simon/Gardner
+Chairman George Sequan Pijaki – Spring Buffalo (Wompsikuk Clan) Eagle – Simon/Gardner

 Vice Chairman Daryl Black Eagle Jamieson (Wompsikuk Clan) Eagle – Simon/Gardner

-Tribal Council Chief Harry Running Elk Taylor (Tommuck Clan) Beaver – Cuffee/Pequit
+Tribal Council Chief Bob Wandering Buffalo Kelly (Tommuck Clan) Beaver – Cuffee/Pequit

-Tribal Council Chief Ken Stonewolf Lyons (Mosq Clan) Bear – Perry
+Tribal Council Chief Justin Lyons (Mosq Clan) Bear – Perry

-Tribal Council Chief Duane Shepard Ousamequin I (Turtle Clan) Turtle – Crank
+Tribal Council Chief Duane Shepard Ousamequin I (Turtle Clan) Turtle – Crank/Perry

 Medicine Man Andrew Noronha ‘Medicine Bear’ (Bear Clan)

-Each member of the Tribal Council of Chiefs descends from the original clans of the Watuppa Pond Reservation and Villages of the Pocasset Tribe.
+Each member of the Tribal Council of Chiefs descends from the original clans of the Watuppa Pond Reservation and Villages of the Pocasset Wampanoag Tribe of the Pokanoket Nation.

 Chief Daryl ‘Black Eagle’ Jamieson and Chief Duane ‘Yellow Feather’ Shepard